 Adam Abdalla is the founder of Cultural Counsel, a New York-based consultancy focused on communications, strategic partnerships, and the development of public programming in the worlds of contemporary art, design, and architecture.
-He has been actively collaborating with and advising globally recognized museums, foundations, galleries, publications, hotels, and luxury brands for a decade.
+He has actively collaborated with and advised globally-recognized museums, foundations, galleries, publications, hotels, and luxury brands for a decade.
 He currently serves as a Board Member of the New Art Dealers Alliance, Independent Curators International, and Dallas Contemporary.
-He has launched global PR campaigns for the Garage Museum of Contemporary Art (Moscow), Fondazione Prada, Matthew Marks Gallery (New York), Thom Browne, A24 Films, LUMA Foundation, Richard Prince, Creative Time, and the Whitney Museum of American Art, among others.
+He’s launched global PR campaigns for the Garage Museum of Contemporary Art (Moscow), Fondazione Prada, Matthew Marks Gallery (New York), A24 Films, LUMA Foundation, Creative Time, the Whitney Museum of American Art, and Richard Prince, among others.

-How did you end up as the founder of Cultural Counsel?
+How did you become the founder of Cultural Counsel?

 I started Cultural Counsel back in 2015.
 Prior to that, I’d worked as an executive at a pretty large PR firm.
 After six years, I was the senior vice president there.
 I worked with a lot of clients – art collectors, big brands.
 And I helped found its arts and culture division.

 When I started working there, it was really about big events and big characters in the social scene – people like André Balazs and brands like Chanel.
 I helped establish a more institutional arts division where we worked with more museums. commercial galleries, and institutional nonprofits on a strategic basis.
 Eventually, I left to start Cultural Counsel.
 I realized what I really wanted to do.
 I wanted to work more in philanthropy, with organisations that supported artists directly, like universities and museums.
 I wanted to get more grounded in that.

 How did you first get interested in working with artists?

 When I was 20 years old, Hurricane Katrina hit New Orleans.
 So, I moved there to do service learning and service work.